thegedge/personal-site/_posts/dev/2009-07-12-java-not-always-so-cross-platform.md

 title: "Java: not always so cross-platform"
 category: dev
 tags: [java]
+description: Building a plugin system for our Java project.
 ---

 There's no doubting the fact that Java really makes one's life far easier in general when creating a